jofa974/Snake/README.md

 - human: you play using the arrow keys.
 - random: a very dumb agent that takes random actions.
+- bfs: the agent takes the shortest path to the apple following a Breadth First Search algorithm.
 - nnga: the agent takes actions based on a neural network optimized by genetic algorithm.
 - dqn: the agent takes actions based on a neural network optimized with deep Q-learning.